Charlotte Edwards Cup: Marie Kelly hits majestic 53-ball century as Central Sparks defeat Southern Vipers

 In Group B, Northern Diamonds remain top of the table after producing a terrific bowling display to defeat Sunrisers by 19 runs at Gosforth.

-The Diamonds were floundering at 32-5 at the halfway stage, with Kate Coppack (2-10 off 4) and Naomi Dattani (2-24) inflicting the damage with the ball.
+The Diamonds were floundering at 32-5 at the halfway stage, with Kate Coppack (2-10 off 4) and Naomi Dattani (2-24) inflicting the damage.

 Linsey Smith (30) and Beth Langston (46 not out) salvaged the innings however, as the Diamonds set Sunrisers 121 for victory.